 The club has in place a Child Protection and Harassment policy, a copy of which maybe downloaded below.
 A policy is however of little use on its own, and as such the club has an appointed a welfare officer who should be the person you make initial contact with should you have any queries or concerns.

-The welfare officers for the Club are Sue Ambler and Joe Burns.
+The welfare officer for the Club is Sue Ambler.
 Sue can be contacted using the following details:

 Telephone: 01237 475430